Polyphius/LoreProject/Raw_Vault/OC Lore Vault/Poly Lore Project/Character Bios/Character Bio - Lauren Rosefeather.md

 Immediately upon being hired she was astounded by how trivially her peers took their jobs.
 She quickly gained a reputation within the company as someone with an extreme attention to detail a cut above those that were clearly there just for the money and doing the bare minimum.
 With how easy she found her current position, curiosity began to get the better of her.
 Wanting to see how far she could take this career path before reaching her limits.

 With a glowing reference from her current position she applied for a much higher end, and much higher paying cleaning firm that dealt with much higher paying and higher profile clients.
+She entered the interview with a look of distress on her face that was not resolved until she got up mid question to rearrange a row of books on a shelf behind the interviewer from thickest to thinnest before sitting back down without a word.
 After passing the interview and almost flawlessly conducting herself on the practical trial day she landed the job.
 ### Appearance
 Lauren is a well dressed woman in her 20s who's overall appearance could be described as neat.
 Her hair is long and a saturated but not glaring red, under direct sunlight a ginger tinge is visible.
 Her eyes are a sky blue, complimenting her well maintained skin and naturally relaxed facial expression.
 Her physically demanding job and a consistent yoga routine keeps her in great shape physically and mentally.
 Her clothing choices usually consist of a desaturated color palette, often donning solid black or white to go contrast with her comparatively vibrant hair.
 When she does opt for colors she avoids anything garish or too saturated.
 Opting to stick to desaturated, almost pastel oranges and greens in the spring and autumn with black, white, claret and deep blue being her summer choices.
 ### Personality
 Although religion wasn't a prominent part of her upbringing, her father, being a student of history both ancient and modern is a human corpus of moral wisdom that was effectively passed onto her in her youth.
 During her high school years she became obsessed with the work of Ralph Waldo Emerson, particularly the optimistic views expressed on human potential and the capacity of the individual for their own self-improvement.
 Her personal philosophy is one of *pragmatic optimism*.
 Her belief is that suffering on a day to day basis can be largely minimized by how a situation is framed, and that a habitual gratitude for what the individual currently has is an antidote to much of the worry brought about by the human mind.
 Her optimism however is balanced with a healthy degree of pragmatism, if looking for the bright side of a situation prevents one from taking steps to rectify the circumstances causing the suffering in the first place, then in her eyes it crosses from optimism to delusion.
 In her day to day life this manifests as a contagiously positive attitude, something that's sorely needed by her peers on long gigs that creep over into the early hours of the morning.
 #### Size Related Temperament
 In her limited interactions with those of a diminished scale Lauren exhibits mostly curiosity, handling them with a degree of care.
 However, due to the surreal nature of situations like this, after some time a degree of effort is required to remind herself that they are still human beings, and should be treated as such.
 Lauren poses no significant threat to tinies, with the thought of intentionally harming them not even crossing her mind, although to what degree this is out of kindness rather than how harmless they are is unclear.